alt-romes/ghc-obsidian-generator/README.md

 One can then load the vault into Obsidian and search through and visualize the Notes of the GHC compiler.

+TODO: Notes in single line comments don't seem to be parsed correctly (see GHC/CmmToC.hs)

 ## How to use

 Install the `ghc-obsidian` executable with cabal by cloning this repository and running `cabal install` inside.